(Originally written approximately 2005)

 Matt Slick's Response:

-- Anyway, for clarification purposes, when I say I believe it is possible for a universalist to be a Christian, I do not say that a universalist who holds to a full knowledge of his universalism in contradiction to revealed scripture can be a Christian.
+- Anyway, for clarification purposes, when I say that I believe it is possible for a universalist to be a Christian, I do not say that a universalist who holds to a full knowledge of his universalism in contradiction to revealed Scripture can be a Christian.
 I repeatedly stated this in the discussion room that night.
-My position is that it is possible for someone who is uneducated, and ignorant, who happens to believe that a person can hold to the universalist position can also be a Christian but that he or she will eventually repent of that position as he or she is taught.
+My position is that it is possible for someone who is uneducated and ignorant and who happens to believe that a person can hold to the universalist position can also be a Christian but that he or she will eventually repent of that position as he or she is taught.
 Surphing has not represented me properly in her blog.

 - Surphing: "The claim is that universalism does not deny the 'essentials' of Christianity.
 Oh really?
 One major problem with this idea is that the notion of every person going to heaven whether or not they acknowledge Jesus as God, trust in Him for salvation alone, repent of their sin, etc. denies Scripture itself.
 Also, it denies the very thing we are saved FROM (God's wrath and hell), and it denies the NEED for regeneration and sanctification.
 Can a Hindu die as a Hindu or a homosexual die as a homosexual and still go to heaven?
 What does the Bible say?"